fahadmemon1234/Ai-Hackathon/book/README.md

 # Website

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+It now includes an integrated RAG Chatbot.

 ## Installation